immich-app/immich/docs/docs/guides/database-GUI-view.md

 :::

 :::info
-The password and name data comes from the `.env` file.
-If you have changed the values of the name and password, **they must be changed accordingly in the Connection screen** as explained below
+Password and username match the ones specified in the `.env` file.
+If you have changed these values, **they must be changed accordingly in the Connection screen** as explained below
 :::

 - The software must be installed [pgAdmin](https://www.pgadmin.org/download)